Aditya Nagpal

 Pricing

-• Free plan: Access to GPT-5 with usage limits
+• Free: model access with usage limits

 • Plus: $20 per user per month

-• Business: $25 per user per month (billed annually
+• Business: $25 per user per month (billed annually)

-10. Claude
+2. Claude

-Key Features
+Key features

-• Claude Opus 4.7 and Sonnet 4.6 models
+• Latest Opus and Sonnet models

 • Projects for organizing context and files

-• Artifacts for generating code, docs, and designs
+• Artifacts for generating code, docs and designs

-• Claude Code for terminal-based coding workflows
+• Claude Code for terminal-based coding

 Pricing